AUBioInformatics22/MuscularDogstrophy/STEP_1.md

 |   0005    |      17.964      |
 |   0006    |      22.089      |

-__Table 1.__ Calculated coverage of the raw data for the whole genome by sequence.
+__Table 1.__ Calculated coverage of the raw data for the whole genome by sample.

 <br>